nasa-fornax/fornax-demo-notebooks/_sources/documentation/README.md

 ### How can I upload my own data for use with compute provided by the Fornax Science Console?

 The `uparrow` in the upper left allows you to upload data.
 If it is a large amount of data, consider creating a zip or tar archive first.
 From within JupyterLab, you can also use a terminal to transfer data with the usual methods (`scp`, `wget`, `curl` should all work).
 The current (Feb 2024) default storage limit for uploaded data is 10GB (Feb 2024).
 When you log into the science console for the first time, the active directory is your `$HOME` directory.
-It contains preexisting folders like `efs/` and `s3/` with shared data.
+It contains preexisting folders like `efs/` with shared data.
 You may also create your own directories and files here.
 Your edits outside of the shared folders are not visible to other users.

    ![upload_button](./static/images/upload_button.png)